 At present, customers can only contact the Super Lenny team via e-mail (firstname.lastname@example.org) or live chat (available 10:00-00:00 CET).
 The customer service representatives on live chat are fairly slow in responding to questions, and this service could definitely be improved.

 Super Lenny Sports has a mobile optimised website.
-When landing on the homepage, customers can access the sportsbook by clicking on the menu bar at the bottom right hand side of the page.
+When landing on the homepage, customers can access the bookmaker by clicking on the menu bar at the bottom right hand side of the page.
 Bettors can then search for their bet or can scroll across the horizontal menu bar to find their sport and selection.
 The app is responsive and slick, just like the main website.

-Despite the frilly website, Super Lenny are essentially a bread and butter online sportsbook who seem to focus on the Scandinavian market.
+Despite the frilly website, Super Lenny are essentially a bread and butter online bookie who seem to focus on the Scandinavian market.
 They do everything well, but nothing exceptional.
 Good, solid odds, a healthy offering of different sports and markets, a decent amount of payment options and reasonable customer service.
 Are they a top tier bookmaker?
-No. Are they worth having in a punter’s sportsbook portfolio?
+No. Are they worth having in a punter’s bookie portfolio?
 Yes, absolutely.